Defense of a Domestic Violence Charge

 The degree of the crime, felony or misdemeanor, is determined by such things as the harm caused to the victim, whether weapons of any kind were used, whether strangulation was alleged to be involved, and whether the alleged victim was severely injured, pregnant, elderly, or disabled.

 The penalties are very serious.
-Even a misdemeanor domestic violence conviction comes with weapons restrictions, jail or probation, fines, court costs, classes, work related repercussions, and possible child custody and visitation implications.
+Even a misdemeanor domestic violence conviction comes with weapons restrictions, jail or probation, fines, court costs, months of expensive classes, work related repercussions, and possible child custody and visitation implications.
 If coupled with a domestic violence injunction or no contact order, with or without a GPS ankle device, the charge can limit the defendant's access to his or her home, vehicle, and stuff for many, many months.
 I know this because I have many years of experience handling domestic violence cases.

 For a while in the military, I was a first-responder to these kinds of cases.
 I was the on-scene decision maker for many dozens of domestic violence callouts.
 I made the quick analysis of what most likely happened, spoke with the accused and the alleged victim, made the arrest or separation order, then managed the cases with further investigation all the way through punishment, treatment, reunification, and follow-up.
 Due to my field experience I was selected to serve as a subject matter expert for the 2000 Department of Defense Domestic Violence Task Force.